awsdocs/amazon-ecs-developer-guide/doc_source/firelens-concatanate-multiline.md

 1. Within the `FluentBitDockerImage` folder, create a custom configuration file that references the parser file that you created in the previous step\.

-   For more information on the custom configuration file, see [Specifying a custom configuration file](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/firelens-taskdef.html#firelens-taskdef-customconfig) in the *Amazon Elastic Container Service Developer Guide*
+   For more information about the custom configuration file, see [Specifying a custom configuration file](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/firelens-taskdef.html#firelens-taskdef-customconfig) in the *Amazon Elastic Container Service Developer Guide*

    1. Paste the following contents in the file: